 If an individual is not in removal proceedings, he or she may apply for asylum through U.S. Citizenship and Immigration Services (USCIS).
 The applicant participates in an interview at their local USCIS office.
 In the event that USCIS does not approve the asylum application, or the applicant does not have legal immigration status, he or she is referred to immigration court for removal proceedings.
 From there, the applicant may renew their asylum request through the defensive process and argue their case to a judge.

-A person can apply for asylum through an affirmative application and defensive application. “affirmative application” is when you submit your application directly to USCIS without.
+A person can apply for asylum through an affirmative application and defensive application.
+“Affirmative application” is when you submit your application directly to USCIS.
 It does not automatically place you in removal proceedings.
 This route involves preparing and submitting the required USCIS forms.
 Next, you will participate in an interview at your local USCIS office.
 Your eligibility will be based on your written application and on the information you provide during your interview.

 What is Defensive Asylum Processing?